 There is no single diagnostic test.
+There must be autonomic dysfunction to make the diagnosis of MSA.
 Referral to a neurologist or physician for further evaluation (that should include assessment of autonomic function), is needed.
 The investigations, which range from autonomic function tests, imaging of the brain and evaluation of urological function, should ideally be performed to confirm the diagnosis, exclude other overlapping disorders, and provide an evaluation of function that will aid management.